 Lake Upsata Muledraggers (Glacier Hockey League)

 Off-and-on again relationship with the Nebraska Cornhuskers (mostly on) and Toronto Maple Leafs (mostly off)

-Nie, M. & C. Barns, "The 50th Anniversary of the Wilderness Act: The Next Chapter in Wilderness Designation, Politics and Management," Arizona Journal of Environmental Law & Policy (forthcoming October 2014).
-See coverage of topic in Greenwire.
+Nie, M. & C. Barns, "The 50th Anniversary of the Wilderness Act: The Next Chapter in Wilderness Designation, Politics and Management," Arizona Journal of Environmental Law & Policy 5 (2014): 237-301.
+See coverage of topic and article in Greenwire.

 Nie, M. & E. Schembra.
 "The Important Role of Standards in National Forest Planning, Law, and Management," Environmental Law Reporter 44 (2014): 10281-10298.

 Nie, M. “Invited Testimony on Montana Legislature’s Joint Resolution No. 15 on the Study of Public Land Management in Montana.”
 Montana State Legislature’s Environmental Quality Council, Helena, MT.
 Sept.
 11, 2013.

 Schultz, C., T. Sisk, B. Noon, and M. Nie.
 “Wildlife Conservation Planning under the United States Forest Service’s 2012 Planning Rule,” Journal of Wildlife Management 77, no. 3 (2013): 428-444.

 Nie, M. “Whatever Happened to Ecosystem Management and Federal Lands Planning?” in Kalyani Robbins, ed., The Laws of Nature: Reflections on the Evolution of Ecosystem Management Law and Policy (Akron, OH: University of Akron Press, 2013), pp. 67-94.